 Showed a baby Pokémon being milked by a human — controversial and unreleased outside Japan.

-Showed a Buddhist symbol, called manji, redesigned for outside of Japan to prevent any controversy in the west.
+Showed a Buddhist symbol, called manji, redesigned for outside of Japan to prevent controversy in the West.

 Showed a baby Pokémon being milked by a human — controversial and unreleased outside Japan.

-Many of the orignial Jynx cards were redesigned for western releases due to fear of similarities with 'black face'
+Many of the original Jynx cards were redesigned for western releases due to fear of similarities with 'black face'.